influxdata/docs-v2/content/influxdb/cloud-dedicated/query-data/influxql/basic-query.md

 ### Alias queried fields and tags

 To alias or rename fields and tags that you query, use the `AS` clause.
-After the tag, field, or expression you want to alias, pass `AS` followed by the alias name as a string literal in double quotes (`"`)--for example:
+After the tag, field, or expression you want to alias, pass `AS` followed by the alias name as an identifier (wrap in double quotes (`"`) if the alias includes spaces or special characters)--for example:

 ```sql
 SELECT temp AS "temperature", hum AS "humidity" FROM home